 A long-term shift toward a circular economy is now underway across East Gippsland, with councillors adopting a new 10-Year Waste and Recycling Services Transition Plan.

-East Gippsland Shire Council’s plan for the coming decade outlines a staged approach to modernising waste and recycling services across the shire, with a focus on reliability, fairness, and cost-effective delivery.
+East Gippsland Shire Council’s plan for the coming decade outlines a staged approach to modernising waste and recycling services across the shire, with a focus on reliability, fairness and cost-effective delivery.

 The framework is designed to reduce waste, lift recycling rates, and guide investment in infrastructure that supports a circular economy.